 - explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes

 - use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.

-The children will have sports lessons on a Wednesday afternoon.
-We will also be taking part in the other Sporting activity, both competitive and fun.
-The aim of is to improve the physical, emotional and social health and well-being of our children as well as improving their concentration levels - it’s also great fun!
+The children will have sports lessons on a Thursday afternoon.
+We will also be taking part in other Sporting activity, both competitive and fun.
+The aim is to improve the physical, emotional and social health and well-being of our children as well as improving their concentration levels - it’s also great fun!

 The International Primary Curriculum (IPC)

 The IPC has been developed so that four main aims can be achieved.
 They are:

 - To help children learn the subject knowledge, skills and understandings they need to become aware of the world around them

 - To help children develop the personal skills they need to take an active part in the world throughout their lives